THE LATINA FUTURE HISTORY MAKER AWARD

 HOPE and The Estee Lauder Companies have partnered together to honor the accomplishment of future history making Latinas in local communities.
 The Future History Maker honorees foster a unique spirit of passion, posses a vision that brings communities together, or charts a new path of discovery.
 As “Future History Makers,” these Latinas strive for excellence and deliver their best efforts towards being positive role models and creating change.

 Currently enrolled as a full time undergraduate college student.

 Must be 18-23 years of age.

-Must submit a complete application packet for consideration by February 14, 2020 at midnight.
+Must submit a complete application packet for consideration by February 17, 2021 at 10AM PT.

 Must commit to volunteer or intern with HOPE.